PLP-Database-Design/wk-6-Keamogetsw3-1/tests/docs/Final-Test-Report.md

 ### 4.3 Test Environment Setup
 - Configure the frontend (web application interface).
 - Configure backend services and APIs.
-- Set up the database and load necessary test data.
+- Load necessary test data.
 - Prepare test tools such as GitHub Issues and Browser DevTools.
 - Verify that the test environment is stable and accessible.
 - Conduct a smoke test to confirm readiness.